zhutchens1/foftools/README.md

 - `fof.galaxy.get_logMbary()`: return the galaxy's logarithmic baryonic mass (gas + stellar mass).
 To use this, you will need to have provided values to the `galaxy.logMstar` and `galaxy.logMgas` attributes.

 ### The Friends-of-Friends Algorithm
 We sort groups of galaxies following the process described in Berlind et al. (2006).
-In this approach, two galaxies are considered friends if the perpendicular and line-of-sight distances between them are each less than a characteristic linking length.
-The perpendicular and line-of-sight linking lengths are products of the mean separation between galaxies with the perpendicular and line-of-sight linking factors.
+In this approach, two galaxies are considered friends if the perpendicular and line-of-sight comoving distances between them are each less than a characteristic linking length.
+The perpendicular and line-of-sight linking lengths are products of the mean separation between galaxies with the perpendicular and line-of-sight linking faictors.

 The choice of linking factor is dependent on survey and can be optimized for different statistical purposes.
 For example, a flux-limited galaxy survey may require linking factors that are redshift-dependent (cf. Liu et al. 2008).
 However, since RESOLVE and ECO are volume-limited, our code is written to assume the linking factors to be completely constant.
 However, the `foftools` module can be easily modified to meet other purposes.